 The introduction of Open Tennis in 1968 meant amateur and professional players could compete transparently on the same stages, but it didn’t do much for the women who played the sport.
-Indeed, in the first couple of years of this promising new era, prize money disparity only grew.
+Indeed, in the first couple of years of this promising new era, prize money disparity between the sexes only grew.
 Adding insult to injury, there were few opportunities for women to shine on their own terms.
 Tournaments were combined, but far from equal.

 For the groundbreaking tournament, called the Virginia Slims Invitational, Heldman recruited players who signed weeklong $1 contracts with her company.
-More than just a symbolic act, this important technicality protected the athletes from any lawsuit that might be launched by the tennis establishment.
+More than just a symbolic act, this technicality protected the athletes from any lawsuit that might be launched by the tennis establishment.
 They became “contract pros”.